 The currently selected block is outlined with red, and the page in view reflects the contents of that section of the pipeline.
-Light grey parts of the pipeline are those which are currently active and participating in this drawcall.
-Dark grey parts of the pipeline are not enabled and can be considered pass-through/do-nothing.
+Light gray parts of the pipeline are those which are currently active and participating in this drawcall.
+Dark gray parts of the pipeline are not enabled and can be considered pass-through/do-nothing.

 In D3D11 and OpenGL, the Stream-Out / Transform Feedback stage is available under the Geometry Shader block, with the buffers being used for stream-out shown.

 The pipeline state viewer always displays the state of the pipeline _after_ the execution of the drawcall, as with the other viewers in RenderDoc.